digital-asset/daml/docs/source/daml/daml-studio.rst

 .. figure:: daml-studio/images/daml_studio_script_table.png
    :scale: 70%
    :align: center
+   :alt: The table as described above, with the associated script in the left panel.

 If you want more details, you can click on the *Show archived* checkbox, which extends the table to include archived contracts, and on the *Show detailed disclosure* checkbox,